|

 loses more money and advantages their competitors without getting

 anything back in return.
-If instead the excess were simply
+If instead the excess were simply drawn

 Negative priced energy?

-You may (or may not) have heard of
+You may (or may not) have heard of the concept of negative priced

-literally PAY others to take their energy to avoid damage to
+energy.
+But there are times when power companies must literally pay others to take their energy to avoid damage to their assets

 As more and more wind energy is brought online in any region,